We may earn a commission if you click on a link, but at no extra cost to you. Read our disclosure policy for information.

 Can guinea pigs eat asparagus?

 Yes, guinea pigs can eat asparagus, because it has nutritional value for these little pets.

 Thus, this vegetable should be a part of your guinea pig’s diet.

 Although raw asparagus is good for your guinea pig’s health, you should feed your pet with this plant in moderation.

 Introduce the asparagus plant to your rodent gradually and in small amounts, keeping watch of the allergic symptoms.

-This causes pocket pet diarrhea, stomach problems, or vomiting.
+This causes diarrhea, stomach problems, or vomiting.

 Consequently, they should only eat asparagus once or twice a week and consume ¼ cup of asparagus mixed with other fruits and vegetables.